tqhdesilva/tqhdesilva.github.io/about.md

 Machine Learning Engineer.

-Interested in computer vision, spatial computing, differentiable rendering, sciml, and geometric deep learning.
+I currently work in ads ranking.
+But I have a lot of different interests such as computer vision, scientific machine learning, neural representations.